I have learnt to be more fearless: Goldie Behl

-Director of films such as Drona (2008) and Bas Itna Sa Khwaab Hai (2001), filmmaker Goldie Behl has made his digital debut with Zee 5’s web series RejectX, a high school drama that premiered on July 25.
+Director of films such as Drona (2008) and Bas Itna Sa Khwaab Hai (2001), filmmaker Goldie Behl has made his digital debut with ZEE5’s web series RejctX, a high school drama that premiered on July 25.
 He talks about web-streaming platforms, his fears and getting through tough times after wife Sonali Bendre was diagnosed with cancer.

 Several Indian web series have come out in the recent past.
-Where does RejectX stand?
+Where does RejctX stand?

 I have never played it safe when it comes to work.
 Many of the web series we’ve seen lately are intense dramas and thrillers that are often esoteric.
 I wanted to do a campus musical for a while.
 I produced a television show called Remix, between 2004 to 2006, and have been itching to do another.
 The younger generation will identify with it.
 Nowadays children are bolder and more confident.
 The show is a musical thriller set in a campus in Singapore and has students dealing with issues such as fat-shaming, gender fluidity and porn addiction.
 Sneha Khanwalkar has given the music, which has a lot of ’90s rap besides ballad and romantic songs.
 The show is based on my observations of the youth.
 Many people call today’s generation ‘entitled’ but I don’t see it that way.
 I feel that they haven’t seen any worse and we cannot blame them for that.